xgerat/visallo/docs/extension-points/front-end/layout/component.md

 * [Layout Component Example Code](https://github.com/visallo/doc-examples/tree/master/extension-layout-component)

-The Element Inspector is rendered using a custom layout engine consisting of a tree of layout components.
+The Inspector is rendered using a custom layout engine consisting of a tree of layout components.
 This layout engine can be used elsewhere to display elements using different `contexts` also.

 *Layout Components* are nodes in the layout tree that define the type of layout and what children are included in the layout.